robinpaulpeluri/DC2-Vulnhub-Walkthrough/README.md

 #### http

+mousepad /etc/hosts
-#### Edit the /etc/host by giving the target ip and then visit the website.
+#### Edit the /etc/hosts by giving the target ip and then visit the website.

  By searching the Ip in browser ,we can see in website footer its mentioned it is a wordpress website.